 Past the hills, I could see the entire town of Cheltenham along the horizon.
 Since Cleeve Hill is the highest point of Cotswold Way, I also had clear views of Brockhampton (a small village east of Cheltenham) and Wales!

-There were also plenty of benches along the route which were great for resting.
+There were also plenty of benches along the route perfect for resting.
 The benches offered the best views from Cleeve Hill and yes…I made sure to stop at every bench.
-Even on a cloudy day, the views were so worth it.
+Even on a cloudy day, the views were worth it.

 Most benches were wet but who cares when the views look this good.